Documentation

 • Bluetooth: Protocol-level restrictions applied.

-• Hardware Noise: PC Speaker disabled to prevent acoustic side-channels.
+• Hardware Noise: PC Speaker disabled to prevent acoustic side-channel attacks.

 4. File System & Permission Management

-Almighty Linux enforces the "Least Privilege" principle across the file hierarchy:
+Almighty Linux enforces the "Least Privilege" principle across the filesystem layer:

 ISO Download & Verification